 If you have serious concerns about your safety or the safety of others, speak to your GP immediately.

 Information submitted via the online form is confidential and will only be shared with your care team, including your GP.

 If you have any questions about the Healthy Minds service, please contact your local centre:

-There are a number of self-help guides available that cover a range of mental health issues, providing you with practical advice and support.
+Our self-help guides cover a range of mental health issues and provide you with practical advice and support.
 These are available to view in various formats by clicking here.

 We are looking for existing service users or carers to become a 'mystery shopper' and give feedback on our services.